 Leave nature the way you found it–glorious all on its own! 🙂

-Next posts will be about the actual hike in, our day trip hike to Mooney Falls and Beaver Falls, and the hike back out…plus tips from a novice backpacker on how to physically prepare for this and what NOT to pack. 🙂
+Next posts will be about the actual hike in, our day trip hike to Mooney Falls and Beaver Falls, and the hike back out…plus tips from a novice backpacker on how to physically prepare for this, things I would do differently, and what to pack. 🙂